Brxdl3y/NCBA-BANK-NETWORK/README.md

 Departments are separated not for practice, but for realism:

-Customer Service
+🔹Customer Service

-Finance & Fraud
+🔹Finance & Fraud

-Human Resources
+🔹Human Resources

-System Administration
+🔹System Administration

-Loans & Savings
+🔹Loans & Savings

-Digital Marketing
+🔹Digital Marketing

-Telecommunications
+🔹Telecommunications

 This structure reduces broadcast noise, limits failure domains, and mirrors how financial institutions think about internal boundaries.